Types of Insulin Chart

 Last updated on September 27th, 2022

 Insulin is an essential hormone for metabolism in the human body.
 Its primary purpose is to move grape sugar (glucose) from the blood into the cells.
-There the sugar molecules are needed to generate energy.
-Read this blog to know about types of insulin with the help of chart.
+There, the sugar molecules are needed to generate energy.
+Read this blog to learn about types of insulin with the help of a chart.

 Summary

-The small intestine breaks down carbs from food into glucose.
-These sugar molecules then pass through the intestinal wall into the blood.
-From here, they distribute to the various body cells.
-There, they generate energy.
+The small intestine breaks down carbohydrates into glucose, which passes through the intestinal wall into the blood and is distributed to body cells to generate energy.

 The brain cells can absorb glucose independently of insulin.
 The body also stores glucose, which it does not immediately need for energy production, in glycogen in the liver and especially in the muscles.

-Compared to human insulin, fast insulins like humulin r 500 have the advantage that they make it easier to intercept increases in blood sugar after eating and that hypoglycemia due to prolonged action can be better avoided.
+The Better Health Channel says that fast-acting or short-acting insulin lowers blood sugar levels during meals.
+Compared to human insulin, fast insulins like humulin R 500 have the advantage of making it easier to intercept increases in blood sugar after eating, and hypoglycemia due to prolonged action can be better avoided.

 Fast-acting Insulin Working

-Depending on the insulin preparation and the current blood sugar level, injecting fast insulin a specific time before eating can be helpful.
+Depending on the insulin preparation and the current blood sugar level, injecting fast insulin at a specific time before eating can be helpful.
 The planned meal should prevent the values from rising too much before the insulin effects.
 When it makes sense to keep a spray-eating interval and how long it should be, people with diabetes always clarify with their doctor as part of the therapy setting.
-Thanks to modern turbo insulins, it is often unnecessary to eat or drink between meals these days.
+Thanks to modern turbo insulins, eating or drinking between meals is often unnecessary.

 Insulin for cartridges and pumps is usually available in a concentration of U100.
 U100 means that one milliliter of liquid contains 100 units of insulin.